AJnsm/Stator/README.md

 Once nextflow is installed on your machine, the pipeline can be pulled from Github, and runs in a Docker/Singularity container on the data you provide it with.
 It can run on your local machine, or on a cluster with the Sun Grid Engine scheduling system (like Eddie).

+## Design/DAG

+image of DAG

 ## Requirements

-Nextflow needs to be installed on the machine you want to run the pipeline on, which is as simple as running:
+Nextflow needs to be installed on the machine you want to run the pipeline on,x which is as simple as running:

 ```bash
 curl -s https://get.nextflow.io | bash